joaquinmeza/omarchy-hakker-theme/README.md

 - Built for productivity and visual appeal
 - Designed for Omarchy ecosystem but can be used in Wayland/Hyprland ecosystem

+## Disclaimer
+The images were created in Gemini.
+The files were modified, with prompt instrucitons, utilizing claude-sonnet

 ---

 **Enjoy your hakker-themed desktop!**